 Other Mini Golf locations in Big Bear Lake

 There’s another mini golf course at the Alpine Slide at Magic Mountain in Big Bear Lake.
-We checked out the course at our visit to the Alpine Slide at Magic Mountain, but it didn’t look like that fun of a course, so we didn’t play.
+We checked out the course at our visit to the Alpine Slide at Magic Mountain, but it didn’t look like that fun, so we didn’t play.

 More Information for your trip to Big Bear Lake